ibrugnolli/panw_pa_rn_meraki_integration/README.md

 As with other SD-WAN deployments, you secure the Cisco Meraki SD-WAN by onboarding a remote network using IPSec tunnels between the Cisco Meraki SD-WAN and Prisma Access.
 Using Prisma Access, you can secure SD-WAN devices at a branch, at a data center, or both.
 You can onboard a remote network using IPSec tunnels between the Cisco Meraki SD-WAN device and Prisma Access automatically using this scripts.
 See the product requirements below for eligible devices that support this automation.

+## Why connecting our Meraki devices to PANW Prisma Access

+Integrating a Cisco Meraki MX device with Palo Alto Networks Prisma Access can provide a powerful combination of branch-level connectivity with best in class cloud-delivered security.
+Here’s why organizations might choose to do this:

+A) Enhanced Security

+Meraki MX provide a legacy SD-WAN and very basic security (like stateful firewall, content filtering, and IPS).
+But Prisma Access offers enterprise-grade, next-gen security capabilities, such as:

+1. Advanced Threat Prevention (ATP)
+2. Cloud-based URL filtering with real-time updates
+3. Data Loss Prevention (DLP)
+4. Zero Trust Network Access (ZTNA)

+B) Cloud-Native Security for Remote and Branch Users

+Meraki MX handles local connectivity and routing, but by integrating it with Prisma Access:

+1. Remote branches gain access to a consistent cloud-based security layer
+2. You get uniform security policies across distributed sites and mobile users

+This centralizes security management and compliance.

+So, traffic from Meraki MX can be routed to Prisma Access for deep inspection and policy enforcement.
 Palo Alto Prisma Access:
 1) Update your Prisma Access to version 2.1 Preferred or a later version.
 2) Migrate remote networks to the aggregate bandwidth model.